IcodeNet/ai-engineer-microtasks/06.micro-task-1.3-cross-validation/LEARNING.md

 This knowledge is essential for any ML engineer.
 Cross-validation is one of the core tools used to select and validate models in real projects.

+# Next Steps

+After this micro-task, you are ready to:

+* Tune the model with hyperparameter search (e.g. GridSearchCV)
+* Start thinking about model versioning
+* Prepare for deploying the model behind an API

 ---